microsoft/Kusto-Query-Language/doc/sqlrequestplugin.md

 ---
-title: sql_request plugin - Azure Data Explorer
+title:  sql_request plugin
 description: Learn how to use the sql_request plugin to send an SQL query to an SQL server network endpoint. ms.reviewer: alexans ms.topic: reference ms.date: 03/08/2023
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
-zone_pivot_groups: kql-flavors
+zone_pivot_groups: kql-flavors-all
 ---
 # sql_request plugin

-::: zone pivot="azuredataexplorer"
+::: zone pivot="azuredataexplorer, fabric"

 The `sql_request` plugin sends a SQL query to a SQL Server network endpoint and returns the results.
 If more than one rowset is returned by SQL, only the first one is used.